junxit/us-congress-bills-111/metadata.md

 - 2010-06-07 — Introduced in Senate
 - 2010-06-07 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-06-15 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-699.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-332.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-332.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 618.